West Island School: Curriculum

 The school offers secondary education from Years 7 to 13, for pupils aged 10–19.
 West Island School students follow the International General Certificate of Secondary Education program in Years 10-11 and pursue the IB Diploma and BTEC Extended Diploma in Years 12–13.

-The schools also offers AS-Level courses for Year 10 students pursuing in the study of critical thinking and entrepreneurship.

 The grades achieved by West Island students in IGCSE and IB examinations place them generously above similar schools across the world.
 In 2011, around 60% of IGCSE passes were at A* or A.

 West Island also offers extracurricular activities run by both staff and students.
 Furthermore, students also have the opportunity to compete with other teams from other international schools as well as local schools from across Hong Kong and the region.

 West Island School also participates in sports, with the school's track, swimming, field hockey, volleyball, martial arts, and netball teams placing well in HKSSF rankings.
 West Island School's football team has participated in 4 HKSSF finals in the last 5 years, and won three gold medals.
 In 2011, the school won the BOCHK Bauhinia Bowl, as the highest ranked co-educational school in Hong Kong.